fingerskier/manthra/README.md

   Major General Waverly

-The wonder was not that God hated Esau;
+The mystery is not that God hated Esau;.
 But that God loved Jacob.

 The only way to defeat sin is to deny it battle.